443eb9/bevy_entitiles/README.md

 - **Performant** Able to render 1000x1000 tilemaps at 200+fps on 10600KF + 3070.
 - **Various Built-in Stuff** Useful algorithms(pathfinding, WFC...) and tools(LDtk and Tiled importer...) are built in.

-## Warining!
+## Warning!

 You should **NEVER** install the following versions!
-They contains critical bugs and are not recommended to use!
+They contain critical bugs and are not recommended to use!

 **0.6.0**